lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 In order for the code to be more concise and understandable we recommend these exports:

 RPC URL of the L2 node
+> [!NOTE]
-Note that the `RPC_URL` needs to have this name in order for rex to recognize it as default RPC endpoint that it's going to use.
+> The `RPC_URL` needs to have this name in order for rex to recognize it as default RPC endpoint that it's going to use.
+Otherwise it must be specified with the `--rpc-url` flag.
 ```shell
 export RPC_URL=http://localhost:1729
 ```